finos/perspective/docs/md/installation.md

 All uses of Perspective from NPM require the browser to have access to Perspective's `.worker.*.js` and `.wasm` assets _in addition_ to the bundled `.js` scripts.
-By default, Perspective [inlines](https://github.com/finos/perspective/pull/870) these assets into the `.js` scripts, and delivers them in one file.
+By default, Perspective [inlines](https://github.com/finos/perspective/pull/870) these assets into the `.js` scripts and delivers them in one file.
 This has no performance impact, but does increase asset load time.
 Any non-trivial application should make use of `@finos/perspective-webpack-plugin`, which automatically splits the assets into separate files and downloads them when the bundling